DUNE/dune-justin/docs/justin-man-page.md

 REQUEST PROCESSING
-       Once a request enters the running state, it is  processed  by  justIn's finder agent.
+       Once a request enters the running state, it is  processed  by  justIN's finder agent.
 Usually this is just done once, but it can be repeated if the --refind-interval-hours option is given when creating the  request.
        When  the  request  is  processed,  the  finder uses the requests's MQL